NuGet/docs.microsoft.com-nuget/docs/reference/msbuild-targets.md

 msbuild /t:pack <path to .csproj file> /p:NuspecFile=<path to nuspec file> /p:NuspecProperties=<> /p:NuspecBasePath=<Base path>
 ```

+Please note that packing a nuspec using dotnet.exe or msbuild also leads to building the project by default.
+This can be avoided by passing ```--no-build``` property to dotnet.exe, which is the equivalent of setting ```<NoBuild>true</NoBuild> ``` in your project file.

 ## restore target

 `MSBuild /t:restore` (which `nuget restore` and `dotnet restore` use with .NET Core projects), restores packages referenced in the project file as follows: